protocolguild/documentation/docs/5-initial-pilot.md

 ## 5.1 Before Launch

-Before launch, there are a number of tasks that should be completed or otherwise well maintained.
-These include:
+To prepare for launch, there are a few tasks we wanted to properly complete:

+- perform an informal audit of the 0xSplits contracts by members
-- verifying the 0xSplits contracts and frontend on testnet
+- verify the 0xSplits contracts and frontend on testnet
+- deploy the 6/10 multisig, the Split contract itself, and the Vesting Module
-- onboarding as many eligible Members through the process we have bootstrapped
+- onboard as many eligible Members through the process we have bootstrapped
-- broadcasting the intent of the Protocol Guild to the broader community and potential sponsors, getting a precommitment of funds where possible
+- broadcast the intent of the Protocol Guild to the broader community and potential sponsors, getting a precommitment of funds where possible
-- refining the governance process, which is inclusive of curating potential members, deliberating about potential members, and onboarding
+- refine and document the operating process, which inlcudes curating and deliberating on potential members, onboarding them

-As of May 8th 2022, these have all been completed.

 ## 5.2 Pilot Characteristics

-Once those objectives are handled to our satisfaction, we intend to launch a limited pilot.
-This pilot will likely:
+As of May 8th 2022, all of the above have been completed.
+Here's an overview of how the Pilot is structured.

-- vest for one year from deployment, and possibly overlap with the deployment of the next round of vesting, eg. by 3 months.
+- Sponsoring assets will vest for one year (365 days) from stream initialization.
+Sponsoring streams may overlap with the next iteration of the vesting contract by a few months.
-- target ~$10-20mm in sponsorships.
-If you're interested in being part of this initial cohort of sponsors, please reach out on [Twitter](https://twitter.com/statefulworks), telegram @statefulworks, or to any of the existing members.
+- We are targeting between ~$10-20mm in sponsorships.
+If you're interested in being part of this initial cohort of sponsors, you can send permissionlessly to the [vesting contract 0xF29...1a9 here](https://app.0xsplits.xyz/accounts/0xF29Ff96aaEa6C9A1fBa851f74737f3c069d4f1a9/).
+If you or your project have questions, please reach out on [Twitter](https://twitter.com/statefulworks), telegram @statefulworks, or to any of the existing members.
-- include periodic updates to the membership and weights, at most once per quarter
+- We will plan to update [membership](https://protocol-guild.readthedocs.io/en/latest/9-membership.html#member-list) and [weights](https://protocol-guild.readthedocs.io/en/latest/9-membership.html#addresses-and-weights) ideally once per quarter, barring any special cases.
-- launch with ~110 members.
-Members so far include:
+- The beneficiary split has been launched with 111 beneficiary addresses - see the contract through the [0xsplits interface](https://app.0xsplits.xyz/accounts/0x84af3D5824F0390b9510440B6ABB5CC02BB68ea1/).
+The initial set of Pilot beneficiaries include:
   - Diviners (Researchers / Spec Writers / Client Tinkerers): responsible for divining the future needs of the protocol
   - Framers (Client Maintainers): In dialogue with the previous set, responsible for manifesting the best fit frameworks to hold these needs in balance with each other
   - Guides (Ecosystem relations, client tinkerers): in dialogue with both previous sets and responsible for guiding both of their paths of divination and manifestation
+  - the donations.0xSplits.eth address, which represents the 0xSplits team and some of their Public Goods dependencies

 ## 5.3 Documenting Outcomes

 Throughout the pilot, special attention should be given to evaluating outcomes related to the above characteristics.
 The information gathered should be archived in the docs as a cohesive report for the edification of future members and operational adjustments.
 The  report should include the following topics:

 ### Timing
-  - Was one year the right length for a pilot?
+  - Was one year the right length for a Pilot?
   - what should the typical vesting period be in regular operation?
-  - What's the earliest the next iteration would launch ahead of the pilot vest concluding?
+  - What's the earliest the next iteration would launch ahead of the Pilot vest concluding?

 ### Funding
   - Were funding targets hit ahead of launch?
   - Was the initial raise too low / high?
-  - Was there a healthy number and variety of sponsors? (favorable Gini coefficient)
+  - Was there a healthy number and variety of sponsors?

 ### Operating
   - What sort of operating procedures worked?
 Which ones didn't?